 First, download and install the plugin, following the same steps as we discussed earlier.

 Head over to your Google Drive account and then select the post you would like to export to WordPress.

 After selecting, right-click on the doc and then click Download

 The file will be saved as a .docx.

 From your WordPress dashboard, start a new post.
 Then scroll to the bottom, you will see an option to import .docx files via Mammoth.

 Select the downloaded file from your machine, upload it.

-After the import process has completed, click the Insert into Editor button.
+After the import process is complete, click the Insert into Editor button.